aledlie/Homage/_posts/2015-12-08-carl-sagans-contact-and-prime-numbers.markdown

 Of course, this is incorrect.
 Two is an even number and is very much prime, since its only divisors are 1 and itself.
 I recall reading that exchange several times, startled, that Sagan would have had his main character (who he portrays to be hyper-competant in all other scientific dialogue) make such an egregious mathematical error.
 Perhaps a well-intentioned editor replaced Sagan's original text which explains the usual mysticism of the primes as atoms for the integers, or perhaps Sagan just made a mistake.

-In case you don't believe me, Page 86 of the 1985 edition of the Simon and Schuster printing of *Contact* is below.
+In case you don't believe me, Page 86 of the 1985 edition of the Simon and Schuster printing of *Contact* is below, in which Arroway goes on to explain n more detail what prime numbers are.
+In doing so, she even uses 2 as an example of a prime, contradicting the previous paragraph.
 And let me state again that this doesn't take away my enjoyment of the book; it is amazingly written and a great story.
+This is just a diversion that is obviously an oversight.

 <figure>